ghostofwm/Active-Directory-Home-Lab---Windows-Server-2022-Windows-10/README.md

 ![DC1 Creation](Screenshots/Step1-DC1.png)

 ## Step 2.
-Start up Virtual Machines
+Install Operating Systems
 DC1:

 After starting DC1, you will have to choose the operating system you want to install.